 We say that two 4-manifolds are stably diffeomorphic if one can take connected sum with copies of S2 x S2 to either so that the manifolds become diffeomorphic.
 This can be determined by algebraic invariants in some cases: see for example here, here, and here.
 The classification of 4-manifolds up to homotopy equivalence is also an interesting and ongoing area of research: see here and here for some recent progress.
 In both situations, further classifications would be very interesting.
 Our general aim is to classify 4-manifolds up to homeomorphism, homotopy eqiuvalence, and stable diffeomorphism, in as many situations as possible.

 First, you have to apply to the graduate school, and it's best to have had some contact with your preferred supervisor.
-I recommend applying by the end of December, but there is no hard deadline to apply.
-The next stage is an informal interview with two professors.
+You should apply through the AGQ Centre for Doctoral Training.
+The deadline is December 16th.
+The next stage is an interview with two professors.
 It might be advisable to visit Glasgow at some point, to see if you would like to live here.
 If you aren't lucky enough to have external funding, then you probably need a scholarship.
 These are highly competitive, so good luck!
-Please bear in mind that it can take a long time to hear back, as scholarships slowly become available.